‘Red shoes’ poem by Anne Sexton

 Dancer, 2015 © Aldona Kmieć

-Within Wakaba’s dance practice she is visibly attempting to harness her own individualism, freedom of expression and also a willingness to express herself beyond the boundaries of her own body and culture.
+Through her dance practice, Wakaba visibly attempts to harness her individuality and freedom of expression, pushing beyond the boundaries of her own body and cultural expectations.

-This moving image below corresponds to an art installation I took part of a few years ago in Ballarat.
-Beyond 50%: art against gender based violence exhibition explored the ways in which art can be used to influence cultural change, looking specifically at artists who seek to change the culture surrounding gender-based violence.
-(Read more about this exhibition here)
+This moving image corresponds to an art installation I took part in a few years ago in Ballarat.
+Beyond 50%: Art Against Gender-Based Violence explored how art can influence cultural change, focusing on artists challenging the narratives around gender-based violence.
+(Read more about this exhibition here.)

-While the feminist movement has highlighted the glaring gender inequalities within our society and proposed political and legislative changes, there has also been an increase in the statistics relating to violence against women through rape culture, domestic violence (especially now during COVID19 lockdowns), femicide, female infanticide, reproduction violence, online sexism and violence.
-The shame and silence around gender-based violence has itself become a barrier to gender equality.
+While feminism has exposed gender inequalities and driven political and legislative changes, the statistics on violence against women remain alarming.
+Issues such as rape culture, domestic violence (which surged during COVID-19 lockdowns), femicide, female infanticide, reproductive violence, and online abuse continue to be pressing concerns.
+The shame and silence surrounding gender-based violence remain barriers to true equality.

 The meaning of a bridge